Research background

 b.
 Change ‘Leave’ to ‘hang up’ or ‘leave the call’.

 c.
-Include an ‘Invite’ button that is visible on the main call UI without clicking on the drop-down.
+Include an ‘Invite’ button that is visible on the main call UI without clicking on the drop-down. - Additional study is required to understand which terminology would best represent the functionality of each button.

 Simplify invitation

-1. Both senior participants and their younger family members struggled to enter the Room ID and password incorrectly.
+- Both senior participants and their younger family members struggled to enter the Room ID and password incorrectly.
 Simplifying the invitation process by only having a URL link would reduce cognitive load for users.

 Justin Kim